port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/linear/linear.md

 The Linear integration uses a YAML configuration to describe the process of loading data into the developer portal.

-Here is an example snippet from the config which demonstrates the process for getting `team` data from Jira:
+Here is an example snippet from the config which demonstrates the process for getting `team` data from Linear:

 ```yaml showLineNumbers
 createMissingRelatedEntities: true